Eat with the seasons.

 Pumpkin, Parsnips, Turnips, Sun Chokes

-We also are lucky to work with many local farmers using high tunnels, greenhouses, and hydroponics to offer a wonderful variety of greens and herbs year-round.
+We are also lucky to work with many local farmers using high tunnels, greenhouses, and hydroponics bringing a wonderful variety of greens and herbs to our menu year-round.